The New Digital SAT® – What You Need To Know!

 This change will not decrease the time you have per question; instead, the average time per question is increasing to 1.19 minutes per reading and writing question and 1.59 minutes per math question.

-The digital SAT will feature a single Reading and Writing (RW) section instead of the two separate tests for the Evidence based Reading and Writing (EBRW) section that we see in the current SAT format.
+The Digital SAT features a single Reading and Writing (RW) section instead of the two separate tests for the Evidence-based Reading and Writing (EBRW) section that we’ve seen in the paper SAT format.

-According to the College Board, this change will help measure subject knowledge and skills more efficiently than the traditional SAT Reading and Writing assessments.
+According to the College Board, this change helps to measure subject knowledge and skills more efficiently than the paper and pencil SAT Reading and Writing assessments.
 The number of questions has also been dramatically cut down.
-Additionally, questions in this section will be jumbled and will not appear in sequential order of Reading and Writing questions, as they do on the paper-and-pencil SAT.
+Additionally, questions in this section are jumbled and do not appear in sequential order, as they do on the paper and pencil SAT.

 Paper SAT | Digital SAT | ||